demirantay/notebook/syllabus-compsci.md

 > I need to change the order from the easiest to hardest since understanding and building all of docker is easier than building a operating systems kernel shell .. etc.

+- [ ] Project: Finish the Compilers at the top.
 - [ ] Feynman: System Progrmaming Languages (python, c/c++, go)
+- [ ] Project: Finish the Operating Systems at the top.
 - [ ] Feynman: Unix/Linux Envioronment
 - [ ] Feynman: Terminal Shell
 - [ ] Feynman: Bash Scripting
 - [ ] Feynman: CLI Tools - (text maniupation, process mointoring, network, sys performance)
+- [ ] Project: Finish the Networking at the top.
 - [ ] Feynman: Web Servers
 - [ ] Feynman: CGIs
 - [ ] Feynman: Caching Servers